Josip Radošević

-Josip Radošević (/hr/; born 3 April 1994) is a Croatian professional footballer who plays as a defensive midfielder for Croatian Football League club NK Istra 1961.
+Josip Radošević (/hr/; born 3 April 1994) is a Croatian professional footballer who plays as a defensive midfielder for Croatian Football League club Istra.

 Club career

 Hajduk Split

 Radošević started his career playing at youth level for his hometown club Hajduk Split.
 The talented midfielder was promoted to Hajduk's senior side in November 2011.
 On 23 November 2011, he made his debut for the first team in a 1–0 win over NK Zagreb in the quarter-finals of the 2011–12 Croatian Cup, aged 17 and 7 months.
 In the 2011–12 season, Radošević started featuring as a regular in Hajduk first eleven, after Mišo Krstičević, who had previously coached Radošević in Hajduk Split youth team, was appointed as the new manager.
 In the 2012–13 season he established himself as the key player in defensive tasks in Hajduk midfield, appearing in 17 domestic league games before being transferred to S.S.C.
 Napoli.